niryas/social-connector/docs/guide/usage.md

 ## Initialization and Redirect URL

-Follow the [Getting Started](/guide/getting-started) guide, which includes the full documentation for both.
+Follow the [Getting Started](/guide/getting-started) guide for proper initialization of `social-connector`.
+This guide also includes detailed instructions on setting up the Redirect URL.

 ## Click Handler